 No, I do not recommend freezing this dish.

-For a milder taste and even creamier texture, you can replace feta by a creamy burrata.
+For a milder taste and even creamier texture, you can replace feta with creamy burrata.
 Delicious too!

 Other delicious Snack recipes